THectic-NL/Web-Dev/README.md

-# Web-Dev - Static Website Template – HTML, CSS & JavaScript
+# Web-Dev - Static Bootstrap 5 Template

 This project is a **template for a personal website**, built using **HTML**, **CSS**, and **JavaScript**.
-You can use this as a starting point to build your own static website — just add your own content, images, and styles.
+You can use this as a starting point to build your own static website - just add your own content, images, and styles.

-This template was created from scratch and used by myself in the past.
-Since then, I've moved on to more **dynamic websites** using frameworks and databases.
-I'm keeping this repository **online and archived** so others can use it as a base for their own projects.
+This template was created from scratch and used internally in the past.
+We're keeping this repository  so others can use it as a base for their own projects.

-> The site that was originally based on this template has changed significantly over time.

 ## Contents